CurvSurf/FindSurface-RealityKit-visionOS-Real-Time/README.md

 https://github.com/CurvSurf/FindSurface-RealityKit-visionOS-Real-Time/blob/69da589566f36307120a64eeaeeea6597b64735f/FindSurfaceRT-visionOS/App/AppState.swift#L203-L209

 The `meshVertexManager.raycast` function performs ray casting using the position and direction of the user device (`DeviceAnchor`).
-The direction is slightly adjusted about 10 degree below the center of the screen to align with the user's sight.
+The direction is slightly adjusted about 10 degrees below the center of the screen to align with the user's natural line of sight (for more details, see the `Adjust Device Anchor direction` section in [this document](https://github.com/CurvSurf/FindSurface-RealityKit-visionOS-Response-to-Request/blob/main/USERGUIDE.md#settings-behaviors)).
 The `nearestTriangleVertices` function returns the three vertices of the triangle in a form of tuple of `simd_float3`.
 The vertices are sorted by their distance from the ray (`points.0` is nearest).

 Once these steps are completed, the API can be called as follows: